Help to pay rent

 You may not get your full rent paid if you live in a home with more bedrooms than the council says you need.
 This is commonly known as the ‘bedroom tax’.
 A reduction of 14% will be made to your maximum Housing Benefit if you have 1 extra bedroom and 25% for 2 or more extra bedrooms.

 However, you can apply to your local council for a Discretionary Housing Payment to meet this shortfall.
-Although the housing officers can normally decide who can or can’t get a discretionary housing payment the Scottish Government has said it must be paid to tenants in council, co-operative and housing association properties who are affected by the ‘bedroom tax’.
+Although the housing officers can normally decide who can or can’t get a Discretionary Housing Payment, the Scottish Government has said it must be paid to tenants in council, co-operative and housing association properties who are affected by the ‘bedroom tax’.

 You will not be affected by the bedroom tax if someone in your household is :-

-• a pensioner,
+- a pensioner,

-• a carer,
+- a carer,

-• an overnight carer,
+- an overnight carer,

-• an approved foster carer,
+- an approved foster carer,

-• a parent of adult children in the Armed Forces who are still living at home.
+- a parent of adult children in the Armed Forces who are still living at home.

 You will also not be affected if you live in a:

-• shared ownership property
+- shared ownership property

-• caravan or houseboat.
+- caravan or houseboat.

 Help if you are renting from a private landlord

 Help to pay rent for a private property is calculated using the maximum amount the local council decides is right for that property.
-This is called the Local Housing Allowance or LHA.
+This is called the Local Housing Allowance (LHA).
 The LHA is based on the number of rooms the council says you need and is different in each local authority area.

 If your rent is over the LHA you will have that extra amount to pay yourself.